fragaria/karmen/docs/source/installation.rst

 .. warning::
   Karmen currently does not support the secured Octoprint installations, it relies on the publicly available API.
 We are working on it.
-Do not expose your unsecured printer to the internet.
+Do not expose your unsecured printer or Karmen to the internet.

 Installing Karmen
 -----------------

-Karmen should run on any Linux-based distribution, and we recommend to use a standalone computer for it.
-A Raspberry Pi is again a good fit.
-The only dependency Karmen requires is `Docker <https://www.docker.com>`_ that can be easily installed on Raspberry Pi by running the following commands adapted from this `blogpost <https://blog.docker.com/2019/03/happy-pi-day-docker-raspberry-pi/>`_.
+Karmen should run on any Linux-based distribution running on ``amd64`` or ``arm/v7`` architecture.
+We recommend to use a standalone computer for it, namely a `Raspberry Pi 4 <https://www.raspberrypi.org>`_ is a great fit.
+The only dependency Karmen requires is `Docker <https://www.docker.com>`_ that can be easily installed on Raspberry Pi by running a few commands adapted from this `official blogpost <https://blog.docker.com/2019/03/happy-pi-day-docker-raspberry-pi/>`_.
-We recommend to use a clean Raspbian image for installing Karmen.
+We recommend to use a clean Raspbian image as a base for installing Karmen.

 .. code-block:: sh